prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 ---
 title: "Quickstart with Foxglove"
 date: 2022-04-13T13:18:04-07:00
-summary: "Get the MuShr Sim working on your computer!"
+summary: "Get the MuSHR Sim working on your computer!"
 difficulty: "Beginner"
 duration: 30
 featured: false  # whether this is listed at / (must also be top 6 by weight).
 active: true     # whether this is listed at /tutorials/
-draft: true      # whether Hugo considers this a draft
+draft: false      # whether Hugo considers this a draft
 weight: 2     # 2 = intro tutorial 3 = anything else
 ---